 Work of the Board of Directors

-In 2017 the Board of Directors held eight meetings, including the inaugural meeting in connection with the Annual General Meeting.
+In 2018 the Board of Directors held eight meetings, including the inaugural meeting immediately following the Annual General Meeting.
 The attendance of the members is shown in the table below.

 Ahead of each board meeting the Chairman and President go through the business to be dealt with at the meeting and supporting documentation for the Board’s processing of the business is sent to the members about a week before each board meeting.